-Similarly, guardianship is the appropriate vehicle when you are responsible for an aging parent, grandparent or family member who lacks capacity to make decisions for themselves.
-Their incapacity may be related to their struggle with dementia or medical condition that has rendered them incapacitated.
+Similarly, guardianship is the appropriate vehicle when you are responsible for an aging parent, grandparent, or family member who lacks the capacity to make decisions for themselves.
+Their incapacity may be related to their struggle with dementia or a medical condition that has rendered them incapacitated.

-As the guardian of the person and/or estate, you or your designated appointee will make decisions for your loved ones’ person or financial affairs.
+As the guardian of the person and/or estate, you or your designated appointee will make decisions for your loved ones’ personal or financial affairs.

 While there are limits to what a guardian can do, they can help:

 Houston guardianships can be complicated.
 Whether it is for a person or an estate, applying for guardianship has its own challenges.
 Texas estate planning lawyer Whitney L. Thompson has the knowledge and experience needed to navigate the guardianship law in Texas.